About County Councillors

-- there are 67 county councillors in Nottinghamshire
+- there are 66 County Councillors in Nottinghamshire

-- they represent 54 areas of the county
+- they represent 56 areas of the county.

 What do councillors do?

-- use their local knowledge and views to help to make Council decisions
+- use their knowledge and views to help make Council decisions

-- represent the interests of the residents of their area
+- represent the interests of the residents in their area

-- check the quality of County Council services provided in their area
+- check the quality of services provided by the County Council

-- help local people who want information or want to use County Council services
+- help local people use County Council services and find information.

 They do this by: